Synopsis:

 Art Director: Nick Gomersall

 It’s been four years since the last entry in the long-running Worms franchise.
-Now, Worms Rumble is attempting to revitalize the franchise with a focus in online multiplayer.
-The most significant change in pace is the switch to real-time action.
-Worms has been an RTS franchise since its inception, and now you have full control of your Worm in fast-paced, hectic action.
-Surprisingly, the action works, even on the 2D space, you’ve come to expect from Worms games.
+Now, Worms Rumble aims to revitalise things with a focus on online multiplayer.
+The biggest change is the switch to real-time action—Worms has traditionally been a turn-based series, and now you have full control of your worm in fast-paced, hectic fights.
+Surprisingly, it works, even in the classic 2D spaces you expect from Worms.

-Although Worms Rumble is being marketed with the battle royale modes at the forefront, it’s the a-typical ‘Deathmatch’ game mode that is the most fun to play.
-You’ll spawn in with either a pistol, shotgun or machine gun and can find better guns by searching crates like in the battle royale modes, but here, of course, you can respawn after you die.
-With 32 players, the action can get ridiculously hectic.
-Three key chokepoints draw out big shootouts where I’m always involved in rocket-launcher vs rocket-launch duels.
-Explosions and worm bodies flying everywhere — its nonsense but in the best way.
+Although Worms Rumble is marketed around the BR modes, the standard Deathmatch is the most fun.
+You spawn with either a pistol, shotgun, or SMG and can find better weapons in crates like in BR, but here you can respawn.
+With 32 players, it gets wonderfully chaotic.
+Three key chokepoints tend to draw massive firefights, and I’m constantly in rocket-launcher-vs-rocket-launcher duels.
+Explosions and worm bodies flying everywhere—it’s nonsense in the best way.